Physics of Life

 • Become a member by signing up to our newsletter for FREE.
 This will enable you to be up to date with all available opportunities.

-• Keep an eye out for the next linked funding call; UK Research and Innovation (UKRI) Physics of Life Strategic Priority: 'Building Collaborations at the Physics of Life Interface'.
+• Keep an eye out linked funding calls.
+We are closely linked with the past UK Research and Innovation (UKRI) Physics of Life Strategic Priority: 'Building Collaborations at the Physics of Life Interface'.

 Funded by: Managed bY: